Congenica/psga-pipeline-sars-cov-2/ansible/README.md

  - `db_host` : The host of the database, default: localhost
  - `db_name` : The logical name of the database on the host, default: bahrain_sars_cov_2
  - `db_user` : The user to use to connect to the database, default: postgres
+ - `db_port` : The port to use to connect to the database, default: 5432
  - `db_password` : The password to use to connect to the database.
 No default.

  - `covid_pipeline_rootdir` :Path to the pipeline code (e.g. git checkout).
 Default: ${HOME}/ps-bahrain-covid